FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 Me](https://en.wikipedia.org/wiki/Despicable_Me "Despicable Me").
 It was AWESOME.
 It was really hard to stop myself from LOL every time I heard him talk.
 The massive amounts of snow everywhere was just secondary to the experience of seeing a real-life Gru.
-Unfortunately, I didn’t get a pic of him because that would have been kinda awkward since I was sitting in shotgun.
+Unfortunately, I didn't get a pic of him because that would have been kinda awkward since I was sitting in shotgun.